Plan your next Spain trip! Here’s our guide for Filipinos about applying for a Schengen Spain Visa. Enjoy your next holiday in Spain!

 - 16 years old is considered a legal age to get married in Spain.

-Who Should Apply for a Schengen Visa in the Spanish Embassy in the Philippines?
+Who Should Apply for Schengen Spain Visa in the Spanish Embassy in the Philippines?

 - Those who are only visiting Spain in the Schengen Area;